joelpeckham/qr/README.md

 # QR Code Generator

-A simple, fast QR code generator that automatically shortens URLs and creates QR codes.
+A simple, fast QR code generator that can shorten URLs (optional) and create QR codes.
 Built with Next.js, React, and TypeScript.

 ## Features

-- **Automatic URL Shortening**: URLs are automatically shortened via the Spoo.me API before generating QR codes
+- **Optional URL Shortening**: If configured, URLs are shortened via the Spoo.me API before generating QR codes
+- **Works without an API key**: If `SPOO_ME_API_KEY` is not set (or Spoo fails), the QR code will encode the normalized long URL instead
 - **Multiple Export Formats**: Download QR codes as SVG or PNG
 - **Customizable PNG Export**: Adjust PNG size (100-5000px) and toggle transparent backgrounds
 - **Copy to Clipboard**: Easily copy shortened URLs